Virginia Divorce Lawyers

 Livesay & Myers, P.C. has a team of experienced divorce lawyers in Northern Virginia, each of them practicing exclusively family law.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Spring Consultation Special.
+Summer Consultation Special.
 For a limited time, schedule an initial 1-hour consultation with one of our divorce attorneys for just $150 ($200 for our Fairfax office).
 Contact us today to take advantage of this discounted rate.